Skip to main content

 Open a Project

-Click on Open Riverscapes Project under the Riverscapes Viewer menu to open a Riverscapes project.
+Click on Open Riverscapes Project under the Riverscapes Viewer menu to open a Riverscapes project previously saved to your computer.
 This will open a file dialog where you can select a project file.
 The project file is a *.rs.xml file that defines the project layers.

 After the selecting file, the project will be loaded into the project explorer panel.
 If the project type possesses a default project view it will be loaded into the map.